keras-team/keras-io/examples/vision/md/adain.md

 It is important to note that the AdaIN layer proposed by the authors uses no other parameters apart from mean and variance.
 The layer also does not have any trainable parameters.
-This is why we use a *python function* instead of using a *keras layer*.
+This is why we use a *Python function* instead of using a *Keras layer*.
 The function takes style and content feature maps, computes the mean and standard deviation of the images and returns the adaptive instance normalized feature map.